Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Localization of various form fields

-When \(t>{3}/{2}\), the zero-mode function under tensor fields is convergent and localizable with scalar field coupling.
-By selecting different values of \(t\), various potential functions and zero-mode configurations can be obtained, as depicted in Fig. \ref{fig:subfig_9}.
-Additionally, it can be observed from Fig. \ref{fig:subfig_9} that different values of the parameter \(t\) lead to changes in the potential barriers.
-Specifically, in the case of zero-mode convergence, the higher the value of \(t\), the higher the potential barrier.
-The parameter \(k\) will have a similar effect but does not influence the convergence of the zero mode.
+When \(t>{3}/{2}\), the zero-mode of the KR field is normalizable, and can be localized on the brane.
+By selecting different values of \(t\), the effective potential and zero-mode can be obtained, as depicted in Fig. \ref{fig:subfig_9}.
+Additionally, it can be observed that larger value of the parameter \(t\) will lead to higher potential barrier.

-In summary, the analysis of coupling to both gravitational and scalar fields reveals distinct influences on the convergence of the zero mode and the behavior of the effective potential function at infinity.
-Specifically, the parameter \(C_2\) significantly impacts the convergence of the zero mode when coupled to the gravitational field, resulting in varied behaviors of the effective potential at infinity.
-The parameters \(C_1\) and \(k\) influence the depth of the potential well when the potential function approaches a finite value (\(C_2=\frac{1}{2}\)), where larger values lead to deeper potential wells and an increase in the number of bound states.
-Conversely, when coupled to a scalar field, the parameter \(t\) affects the convergence of the zero-mode case, ensuring the convergence of the zero mode of KR field for \(t>\frac{3}{2}\).
+In summary, with coupling to the gravity and the background scalar field, the zero-mode can be localized on the brane, and the massive modes can also be localized when with certain values of the coupling parameters.
+Specifically, the parameter \(\text C_2\) significantly impacts the convergence of the zero mode when coupled to the gravity, and gives rise to varied behaviors of the effective potential at infinity.
+The parameters \(\text C_1\) and \(k\) influence the depth of the potential well when the effective potential approaches a finite value (as \(\text C_2=1/2)\), where larger values lead to deeper potential wells and a larger number of the bound states.
+Conversely, the zero-mode of the KR field can be localized on the brane when parameter $t>3/2$.
 Additionally, the parameter \(\lambda\) influences the zero-mode function.
-In the case of zero-mode convergence, the larger the value of \(t\), the higher the potential barrier.
-The parameter \(k\) will have a similar effect but will not affect the convergence of the zero mode.
+The effective potential will always be a volcanic potential, with its barrier higher alongside the parameter $t$.